ShHsLin/state_prep_tools/README.md

+# CUE-Q

+**CUE-Q** (Classical Utilities and Emulation for Quantum state preparation) is a modular classical toolkit...

-# Classical tools for quantum state preparation and simulation
+### Classical tools for quantum state preparation and simulation

 We provide a set of classical tools for quantum state preparation and simulation.
 The emphasis and assumption are on "classical", in the sense that at least one of